 6.1 Candidates who have not been successful and consider their result to have been unjust have the right of appeal.
+Appeals must be received in writing within three weeks of receiving the result and an appeal fee is payable.
 The Appeals Procedure is available from education@ciht.org.uk